frimtec/secure-sms-proxy/README.md

 ```

 ### Check if you application is allowed to send/receive SMS with specific phone numbers
 You can check if you application is allowed to communicate to a given set of phone numbers:
 ```
     SecureSmsProxyFacade s2msp = SecureSmsProxyFacade.instance(context);
     Set<String> phoneNumbers = ...; // phone numbers to check
     boolean allowed = s2msp.isAllowed(phoneNumbers);
 ```

 ## Supported languages
 Currently the following languages are supported in S2MSP:
 * English
 * German
 * French
 * Italian

+Translation support for any additional language is warmly welcome - just get in contact with me.
+PAssist is using [Lokalise][lokalise] to maintain language translations.

 ## Open-Source and free
 S2MSP is Open-Source and available under Apache-2.0 licence.